HPV: A simple virus with huge implications | The China Post

 Types of HPV

-There are more than 100 types of HPV, good news is that, most types of HPV are harmless and your body’s immune system gets rid of them eventually.
-Bad news is that at least a dozen types of the virus can lead to genital warts in men and women or certain types of cancer such as cervical.
-It gets even more interesting, HPV strains that cause genital warts are different from the ones that can lead to cancer.
+While there are more than 100 types of HPV, the good news is that most types of HPV are harmless and your body’s immune system gets rid of them eventually.
+The bad news is that at least a dozen types of the virus can lead to genital warts in men and women, or certain types of cancer, such as cervical.
+HPV strains that cause genital warts are often different from the ones that can lead to cancer.

 Read more: Cancer: Africa’s new health burden